Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 Security risks, and hence the urgency of fixing a vulnerability, of a certain framework or library should be determined based on at least the following aspects:

 * The severity level of the detected vulnerabilities for the artifact​.
 * The connectedness of the specific application: in particular the category `public facing` is the group of systems for which vulnerabilities need to be resolved most urgently.
-This information can be specified in the [Sigrid metadata](../organization-integration/metadata.md) as the _deployment type_; we summarize all non-public facing categories (`connected`, `internal` and `physical`) as `local`.
+This information can be specified in the [Sigrid metadata](../organization-integration/metadata.md) as the _deployment type_; all non-public facing categories (`connected`, `internal` and `physical`) are referred to below as `local`.

 Additional considerations for prioritizing vulnerability handling can also be business criticality, lifecycle phase and the privacy sensitivity of the data that an application handles.